How to Identify True % Complete

 During a recent retrospective, my newly formed scrum team raised a concern that they weren’t “plugged in” with one another throughout the sprint.
 They were all working on stories which contributed to the goal, but they didn’t see the outcome of their work.
 An action item was raised for the following sprint: “Incorporate sprint reviews” which they all agreed was needed.

-As you are probably aware, the purpose of this meeting is “to inspect the increment and adapt the Product Backlog if needed”.
+As you are probably aware, the purpose of this event is “to inspect the increment and adapt the Product Backlog if needed”.
 Therefore, I scheduled the review prior to their sprint planning and retrospective.
 The day before, I reminded them of the upcoming demo and requested they self-organize, keeping it contained to 45 minutes.

 The day came and each team member demonstrated the results of their work.
 They asked each other questions and clarified various misunderstandings, but mostly it was smooth sailing.